lexnederbragt/MBV3070-H19/5_biopython.md

 help(SeqRecord)

 ```
+Q: can you figure out how many attributes this class has?

-Many of these are simply the same methods as for Seq.
+As you can see, many of the methods are simply the same methods as for Seq.

 Let's create a SeqRecord.
 The only thing you need to create a Seq object however is a Seq, and a text string that will become the id.